 The first and last east-west motorway north of the M62, the M8 links up Edinburgh and Glasgow in style.
-It runs from the A720 Edinburgh City Bypass, across the old A8, and right into the absolute centre of Glasgow.
-The urban motorway blasts a path through the city and out the other side, giving up the chase for Greenock ten miles short.
+It starts at the A720 Edinburgh City Bypass, powers across Scotland's central belt almost in a straight line, and dives right into the absolute centre of Glasgow.
+The most audacious urban motorway in the UK then blasts a path through the city and out the other side, connecting with the Erskine Bridge before returning traffic to the A8 towards Greenock.

-Relief is on the way, however, in the form of the new M74 extension - long planned and soon to soothe the M8's woes, bypassing the central Glasgow section completely and allowing traffic travelling from one side of the city to the other to avoid the city for the very first time.
-It is, remarkably, a new urban motorway, mostly elevated and pushing its way through the industrial areas south of the Clyde.
-Things like this just don't get built these days in Britain!
-But then, Glasgow has always done things differently where motorways are concerned - as the M8 has long since proven.
+Relief for the city centre section arrived not in the form of a ring road or bypass for Glasgow but instead with more urban motorway building — something unthinkable elsewhere in the UK but which happened here as recently as 2011.
+The new M74 extension was built to calm the M8's troubles, bypassing the central Glasgow section completely and allowing traffic travelling from one side of the city to the other to avoid the city centre for the very first time.
+It's mostly elevated, pushing its way through the industrial areas south of the Clyde.

 With thanks to Paul McCulloch, John Prentice, Alistair Stewart, Kev, Allan McPhail, Ian Bailey, Ashley Sharp, Andrew Hamilton, Fraser, Brian Smith and Phil for information in this section.